hyperliquid-dex/node/README.md

 sudo nano /etc/systemd/system/hl-visor.service
 ```

-Add the required information to the config, replace ALL instances of YOUR_USERNAME:
+Add the required information to the config, replace ALL instances of USERNAME:
 ```
 [Unit]
 Description=HL-Visor Non-Validator Service